Mira0507/uniprot_api/README.md

 Mira Sohn

 As a bioinformatician, I used to encounter analyses that required a wide variety of protein features based on [Uniprot](https://www.uniprot.org/) IDs.
-Today, I spent a considerable amount of time figuring out how to retrieve the protein length in terms of the number of amino acids for my proteins of interest in R. After trying a couple of conventional tools developed to retrieve data from [Ensembl](https://useast.ensembl.org/index.html), [NCBI](https://www.ncbi.nlm.nih.gov/), or Uniprot in R, I noticed that the data was not exactly the same as what is currently provided on the UniProt webpages for certain proteins.
+Today, I spent a considerable amount of time figuring out how to retrieve the protein length, in terms of the number of amino acids, for my proteins of interest in R. After trying a couple of conventional tools developed to retrieve data from [Ensembl](https://useast.ensembl.org/index.html), [NCBI](https://www.ncbi.nlm.nih.gov/), or Uniprot in R, I noticed that the data was not exactly the same as what is currently provided on the UniProt webpages for certain proteins.

-Therefore, I decided to take advantage of the [API provided by Uniprot](https://www.uniprot.org/help/api).
-Uniprot provides intructions on how to access the server in terminal or using python.
+Alternatively, I decided to take advantage of the [API provided by Uniprot](https://www.uniprot.org/help/api).
+Uniprot provides intructions on how to access the server in terminal or using Python.
 Unfortunately, my analysis was performed in an R script.
 Instead of going back and forth to use the terminal or Python, I wrote simple code to connect to the API in R. Here's what I did.

 ## 1. Load libraries